 Louder than expected

 The Coredy Robot Vacuum Cleaner is a hidden gem, thanks to its impressive cleaning abilities and low price.
 This vacuum can run for up to 110 minutes per charge, and it boasts an auto-adjusting cleaning head that increases suction when it moves from tile or hardwood floors onto carpets.
-It has a slim 2.7-inch profile that fits under furniture easily, and it even comes with a remote control that lets you select four cleaning modes and schedule a vacuuming time.
+It has a slim 2.7-inch profile that fits under furniture easily, and, in lieu of an integrated app or smart capabilities, it comes with a remote control that lets you select four cleaning modes and schedule a vacuuming time.
 Plus, it has a double filter system to more effectively capture dirt and dust as it cleans.

 As powerful as the Coredy Robot Vacuum is, it’s surprisingly quiet.
 If you’re looking to get the most bang for your buck, you won’t be disappointed in this pick.